 Empirical data on surname distribution were systematically collected and analyzed by several groups of researchers.
-Instead of quoting a very long list of references, we found it convenient to recall here the main review articles that have been devoted to the subject in the last decade, specifying their aim and their peculiarities.
+A detailed discussion of these data does not fall among the purposes of the present survey.
+Therefore, instead of quoting a very long list of references, we find it convenient to recall here the main review articles that have been devoted to the subject in the last decade, specifying their aim and their peculiarities.